sandeepansg/claude_prj1/readme.md

 - Based on research into Chebyshev polynomials as a post-quantum cryptographic primitive
 - Inspired by the need for alternatives to discrete logarithm-based cryptosystems that are vulnerable to quantum algorithms
+- Feistel network design inspired by classic symmetric ciphers like DES and Blowfish